 The hunt for an antique locket in the Sablon market

-A visit at the Royal Museums of Fine Arts
+A visit to the Royal Museums of Fine Arts

 And the paintings I saw and felt.